rswahn-sw/project-siem/README.md

 ## Components

 ### Vagrantfile
-Defines three? virtual machines in VirtualBox with a shared host-only network (192.168.56.0/24).
-Logstash starts last so that Ansible can SSH into the other VMs.
+Defines three virtual machines in VirtualBox with a shared host-only network (192.168.56.0/24).
+Logstash starts first so that Ansible can SSH into the other VMs.

 ### ansible.cfg
+Disables host key checking and specifies inventory.ini as the default inventory file.

 ### inventory.ini
 Groups the servers into [logstash], [elk] and [webserver].
 Specifies IP addresses and vagrant as the Ansible user.
 Logstash uses ansible_connection=local since Ansible runs directly on that node.

 ### site.yml
-Playbook

-Fler playbooks?
+Playbook that isntalls and configures all components in order:
+1. **Update** — runs apt update and upgrade on all nodes
+2. **ELK** — installs Docker, Elasticsearch and Kibana on the elk node
+3. **Logstash** — installs and configures Logstash on the logstash node
+4. **Nginx** — installs Nginx web server on the webserver node
+5. **Filebeat** — installs and configures Filebeat to ship Nginx logs to Logstash

+### Logstash Role
+Installs Java (required by Logstash), adds the Elastic repository and installs Logstash 9.3.3.
+Configures a pipeline that:
+- **Input** — listens for incoming logs from Filebeat on port 5044
+- **Filter** — tags incoming logs as `web_server_logs` for easier searching in Kibana
+- **Output** — forwards processed logs to Elasticsearch on port 9200

-### Nginx
+### Nginx Role
 Installs Nginx on the webserver node and allows HTTP traffic through UFW on port 80.

-### Filebeat
+### Filebeat Role
-Installs Filebeat on the webserver node, (collects Nginx logs and forwards them to Logstash.)
+Installs Filebeat on the webserver node, (collects Nginx logs and forwards them to Logstash).

-### Elasticsearch
+### Elasticsearch Role
 Stores and indexes logs received from Logstash.

-### Kibana
+### Kibana Role
 Web interface for visualizing and searching logs stored in Elasticsearch.

+### Docker Role
+Installs Docker Engine on the elk node.
+Adds the official Docker GPG key and repository, installs Docker Engine with all required plugins, and adds the vagrant user to the docker group so that Docker commands can be run without sudo.
+Elasticsearch and Kibana run as Docker containers.

 ## Requirements and prerequisites
 Software that must be installed on the Windows host: